 Avoid the Top 10 Mistakes That Growers Make

-Ok, no one is going to dispute this.
-Learning to grow has a very steep initial learning curve.
-There's all sorts of things that a newbie needs to learn during his/her first grow.
-Here is a list of the top 10 most common mistakes that we find new growers make.
+OK, nobody is going to dispute this... learning to grow can have a very steep initial learning curve.
+There are all sorts of things that a newbie needs to learn during his or her first grow.
+But don't worry...
+To reduce the likelihood of a catastrophe, here's a list of the ten most common issues that newbies encounter.

 Plants need water.
-The problem is that armed with this information, and believing that if a bit of something is good then lots must be better, they start off by watering their new plants much too frequently.
-This is particularly bad when they are potted in a water retentive medium such as soil.
+The problem is that, armed with this information and believing that if a bit of something is good then lots must be better, many people water their plants much too frequently.
+This is particularly bad news when plants are potted in a water retentive medium, such as soil.

-Yes, plants need it, but the roots also need oxygen.
-Drowning the roots not only starves the roots of oxygen but also creates the ideal conditions for root-rot.
+Yes, plants need water, but roots also need oxygen.
+Drowning them not only starves them of oxygen but also creates the ideal conditions for root-rot.
+Fabric pots, like the RhizoPot, help a lot and they're a better choice than solid plant pots because their breathable fabric naturally helps to increase oxygenation.

-Let your plant's roots get the oxygen they need and avoid the dreaded root-rot by allowing the medium to dry out a little in-between waterings.
-This is less important for hydroponics in clay pebbles but in soil your plants shouldn't need watering too often to start off with.
+Allowing the medium to dry out a little in-between waterings will deliver the oxygen that plants need while helping to avoid the dreaded root-rot.
+This is less important for hydroponic grow systems, but in soil your plants shouldn't need watering too often to start off with.

 You can judge how wet the soil is by something called the heft test.
 Learn how heavy your pots of soil are when wet, and also how heavy they are when they are getting a little dry.
 Only water when the pots are getting lighter.
-Obviously, never let the soil dry out completely.
+Balance is obviously key here, and you should never let the soil dry out completely.

 2) Too much or too little feed

-3) Putting the lights too high or too low
+3) Light heights – too high or too low

 5) Inadequate extraction